GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a GMC Yukon are $1,008 a year for full coverage.
-Comprehensive costs on average $180, collision costs $202, and liability coverage is $468.
-A liability-only policy costs around $518 a year, with high-risk insurance costing around $2,162.
-16-year-old drivers pay the most at $4,034 a year or more.
+The average auto insurance rates for a GMC Yukon are $1,008 annually including full coverage.
+Comprehensive costs on average $180 each year, collision costs $202, and liability is $468.
+Buying just liability costs around $518 a year, with insurance for high-risk drivers costing around $2,162.
+Teen drivers cost the most to insure at $4,034 a year or more.

 Average premium for full coverage: $1,008

-Choosing to live in a large city has a large influence on car insurance rates.
-Rural areas are statistically proven to have a lower frequency of accident claims than congested cities.
+Choosing to live in a large city can have significant affects on car insurance rates.
+Rural areas are shown to have fewer comprehensive and collision claims than larger metro areas.

-These rate differences show why everyone should compare rates quotes based on a specific location and risk profile, rather than using rate averages.
+The examples above highlight why all drivers should compare rates quotes based on a specific location and their own personal driving habits, instead of using price averages.

 Use the form below to get customized rates for your location.